 By the end of the coaching session the client said “how blindingly obvious” the solution to her problem was and how could she have not come up with that before.
 That is the power of coaching.
 It helps create the conditions where the insight and transformation comes from within the client.

-And that’s what makes my job so rewarding.
+And that’s what makes my job so rewarding as a wellbeing coach.
 Watching the magic happen when the client sees “the wood” for the first time and the lightness of relief and sometimes tears from the realisation that they have known all the time what they need to do.

 If any of this resonates with you feel free to contact me on 07753612427 or email me at Evelyn@wellnessforsuccess.com.